vppillai/littlefs_tools/README.md

 ### littlefs_create

 Tool to create a littleFS filesystem binary image.
+This tool recursively packages the contents of a source directory into a littlefs image.

 ```bash
 usage: littlefs_create [-h] [-b BLOCKSIZE] [-c BLOCKCOUNT] [-i IMAGE] [-v] -s SOURCE